whomstssecretplayground/CaptureBaits/README.md

 # CaptureBaits
-A Tool-Set for capturing Livestreams containing Adult-Content from [*Chaturbate.com*](https://chaturbate.com/ "Let the Fappening begin")
+A Toolset for capturing Livestreams containing Adult-Content from [*Chaturbate.com*](https://chaturbate.com/ "Let the Fappening begin")

 ## Age Restrictions